cadence-tools/cadence-for-intellij-platform/README.md

 ## Installation
 - You can download the plugin by searching the marketplace in your Intellij Platform IDE
 - Alternative you can get it from the [Jetbrains Marketplace](https://plugins.jetbrains.com/plugin/17764-cadence)
+- For the semantic analysis through the language server to work, you need to:
+  1. Ensure you have [flow-cli installed](https://docs.onflow.org/flow-cli/install/).
+Running the command `flow`  should works from any terminal (aka it is in your PATH).
+  2. Ensure you have a file with the initial configuration, or generate one (named `flow.json`) by running `flow init`.
+  3. Go to `Settings` -> `Tools` -> `Cadence Settings` and set the location of your flow.json.
+  4. You can also edit the rest of the settings if you want
+  5. Restart Intellij.
+(In a future release this will be improved so that this step is not needed)

 ## Usage